hpe-storage/scod/docs/csi_driver/using.md

 ### Using the NFS Server Provisioner

+The NFS Server Provisioner is required for CSPs that only supports block.
+If HPE Alletra Storage MP B10000 is being used, consider using the [File Service CSP](container_storage_provider/hpe_alletra_storage_mp_b10000_file_service/index.md) instead.

 Enabling the NFS Server Provisioner to allow "ReadWriteMany" and "ReadOnlyMany" access mode for a `PVC` is straightforward.
 Create a new `StorageClass` and set `.parameters.nfsResources` to `"true"`.
 Any subsequent claim to the `StorageClass` will create a NFS server `Deployment` on the cluster with the associated objects running on top of a "ReadWriteOnce" `PVC`.

 Any "RWO" claim made against the `StorageClass` will also create a NFS server `Deployment`.
 This allows diverse connectivity options among the Kubernetes worker nodes as the HPE CSI Driver will look for nodes labelled `csi.hpe.com/hpe-nfs=true` (or using a custom value specified in `.parameters.nfsNodeSelector`) before submitting the workload for scheduling.
 This allows dedicated NFS worker nodes without user workloads using taints and tolerations.
 The NFS server `Pod` is armed with a `csi.hpe.com/hpe-nfs` toleration.
 It's required to taint dedicated NFS worker nodes if they truly need to be dedicated.

 By default, the NFS Server Provisioner deploy resources in the "hpe-nfs" `Namespace`.
 This makes it easy to manage and diagnose.
 However, to use CSI data management capabilities (`VolumeSnapshots` and `.spec.dataSource`) on the PVCs, the NFS resources need to be deployed in the same `Namespace` as the "RWX"/"ROX" requesting `PVC`.
 This is controlled by the `nfsNamespace` `StorageClass` parameter.
 See [base `StorageClass` parameters](#base_storageclass_parameters) for more information.

+Under no circumstance should the NFS Server Provisioned `PVCs` be used to create KubeVirt images or boot VMs from.
+Use [Raw Block Volumes](#raw_block_volumes) for KubeVirt and OpenShift Virtualization.

 !!! tip
     A comprehensive [tutorial is available](https://developer.hpe.com/blog/xABwJY56qEfNGMEo1lDj/introducing-a-nfs-server-provisioner-and-pod-monitor-for-the-hpe-csi-dri) on HPE Developer on how to get started with the NFS Server Provisioner and the HPE CSI Driver for Kubernetes.